-686. The Indian Epics in Performance.
-(3) Examines the two Indian epics, the Mahabharata and Ramayana, while considering issues of oral transmission, aesthetic theory, and epic performance.
+686. Indian Epics.
+(3) Examines one or both Indian epics, the Mahabharata and Ramayana, while paying attention to either epic's religious, social, and political contexts, performance, and development in Indian history.

 687. Priests, Warriors, and Ascetics in Ancient India.
 (3) Introduces students to the history, culture and religious traditions of ancient India by examining the overlapping practices, beliefs, ideologies, and gender representations of priests, warriors, kings, and ascetics.